Jorge Tuero

-Carlos Alberto Debrot (c.
-1922 – 16 December 1999), better known by his stage name Jorge Tuero, was a Venezuelan television actor and comedian recognized for his characters in the television programs Cheverísimo and Radio Rochela.
+Carlos Alberto Debrot (April 28, 1936 – December 16, 1999), better known by his stage name Jorge Tuero, was a Venezuelan television actor and comedian recognized for his characters in the television programs Cheverísimo and Radio Rochela.

 His stage name is the mixture of the names of his two idols, the Mexican actors Jorge Negrete and Emilio Tuero.

 Career

 He started his career in 1977 as an announcer in Radio Tropical, and later became part of the cast of Radio Rochela, which aired on RCTV.
 When this station fired him after 15 years of work, Venevisión hired him as part of the cast of the Cheverísimo comedy show.
 He was considered as one of the most outstanding comedians in Venezuela.